sorbet/sorbet/CONTRIBUTING.md

 # Submitting a PR
 * Create small PRs that are narrowly focused on addressing a single concern.
 We often receive PRs that are trying to fix several things at a time, but if only one fix is considered acceptable, nothing gets merged and both author's & review's time is wasted.
 Create more PRs to address different concerns and everyone will be happy.
 * Bug fixes should include regression tests -- in the same commit as the fix.
 If testing isn't feasible, the commit message should explain why.
 * New features and enhancements must be motivated by adding common usage as tests.
+Please reach out to the team on the `#internals` channel of the [sorbet-slack](https://sorbet.org/slack) before starting on new features.
 * Follow the Boy Scout Rule: "Always leave the code behind in a better state than you found it"
 * We will **not** merge any PR that is not passing tests.
 * Your PR description should have details on what the PR does.
 If it fixes an existing issue it should end with "Fixes #XXX".